Hornbill-Docs/esp-config/esp-config/customize/image-library.md

 # Image Library
 The Image Library is used to host images that can be used within different areas of Hornbill.
 For example, the Employee and Customer portals.

+## Before you begin
+To access the Image Library, you must have one of the following roles.
+* Admin role.
+* A user created role that contains the system configuration right **manageImageShare**.

 ## How images are used
 A URL is provided with each image that can be used within a number of areas within Hornbill
 * Employee Portal